-Once cause: Writers live and work in solitude.
+Writers live and work in solitude.
 We spend way too much time in our heads.
 And for many of us, our thoughts end up being critical.
-It's the negativity that also contributes to burnout.
-Click To Tweet
+It’s the negativity that also contributes to burnout.

 How often do you negate the improvements because you still focus on all that’s left to do?

-3. Get Away and Get Involved: You Might Get Inspired
+3. Get Away, Get Involved, and Get Inspired

 I don’t know too many writers that have the luxury or availability to write at Walden’s Pond.
 But quoting Henry David Thoreau: “I went to the woods because I wished to live deliberately, to front only the essential facts of life, and see if I could not learn what it had to teach, and not, when I came to die, discover that I had not lived.”

 Thoreau was not buried deep in a wilderness, skinning varmints to survive, either.
 His cabin was about a mile from town, and he had frequent visitors.
-But what he did was reflect on, and about, nature.
+But what he did in solitude was reflect on nature.
 He wrote about the seasons and the changes during each.

 Today, we have portable writing devices, and sitting in the backyard, on a porch or balcony, front stoop, or going to a nearby park, will get you away from the desk, and the imaginary ball and chain that binds you to it.